Autosomal dominant polycystic kidney disease

 - renal functional impairment to renal failure

 Macroscopically the kidney demonstrates a large number of cysts of variable size (from a few mm to many cms), in both the cortex and medulla.
 They are filled with fluid of variable color (from clear or straw colored to altered blood or chocolate colored to purulent when infected).

-A number of conditions are well recognised as being associated with ADPKD 1,3,5,6:
+A number of conditions are well recognized as being associated with ADPKD 1,3,5,6:

 cerebral berry aneurysms